Welcome to the virtual edition of #WOW: Whole Health includes Mental Health. The first

-Funds raised from this event are used to support the UCLA Friends of the Semel Institute Scholars, the UCLA Resnick Neuropsychiatric Hospital Board of Advisors Clinical Innovation Grants, and the Women’s Alzheimer’s Movement Research Initiative at UCLA.
+Funds raised from this event support the UCLA Friends of the Semel Institute Research Scholars and UCLA Resnick Neuropsychiatric Hospital Board of Advisors Clinical Innovation Grants.

 JANE AND TERRY SEMEL INSTITUTE FOR NEUROSCIENCE AND HUMAN BEHAVIOR AT UCLA